Jaid/vscode-export-for-ai-chat/readme.md

 ## Template

 A Handlebars template can be [configured](vscode://settings/export-for-ai-chat.template) to customize the output format.
 The default template is designed for ChatGPT, but you can modify it to suit your needs.
 The default can be found [here](https://github.com/Jaid/vscode-export-for-ai-chat/blob/main/package.json#:~:text=export%2Dfor%2Dai%2Dchat.template).
+HTML escaping is disabled, which means `{{var}}` and `{{{var}}}` have the same effect.

 ### Current default